Complete VW Transporter Diesel Heater Installation Guide (Autoterm 2kW, Eberspacher Step-by-Step)

 Bringing the electrical wires and the remote wire up and into the cab can be done via the grommet beneath the drivers seat (or passenger seat).
 It will depend on your battery setup as to how you proceed.
 Similarly the remote cable can be run to any position you need it.

-Refer back to the chassis bonding point mentioned earlier for a suitable place to connect the heaters negative wire.
+Refer back to the chassis bonding point mentioned earlier in step 5 for a suitable place to connect the heaters negative wire.

-Once the electrical connections are made, switch the heater on, check everything is ok and re-install the undertrays.
+Once the electrical connections are made, switch the heater on, check everything is ok.

 Some pics of various heater outlet and remote control configurations we have used.